David A. Andrews

 In recognition of his accomplishments, Andrews was named a 2010 recipient of the prestigious Lester Patrick Trophy, presented annually for contributions to hockey in the United States.
 He has also been honored with induction into the British Columbia Hockey Hall of Fame in 2005, and the Nova Scotia Sport Hall of Fame in 2006.

-Andrews, who also serves as an adjunct professor of sports marketing at Springfield College, resides with his wife, Marleen, in Wilbraham, Mass.
-They have three children: Chrissy, Brad and Jeff.
+Andrews resides with his wife, Marleen, in Wilbraham, Mass.
+They have three children, Chrissy, Brad and Jeff, and four grandchildren.